eForms/eForms/README.md

 - [Draft codelists](https://github.com/eForms/eForms/blob/master/5_eForms_feedback_codelists_draft.xlsx), i.e. the lists of codes that must be used as replies to certain fields established in the Annex.

-- Preliminary draft business rules ( *-to be published in the near future*), i.e. the lists of rules applied to notices to ensure their quality, consistency, etc.
+- [Preliminary draft business rules](https://github.com/eForms/eForms/blob/master/6_eForms_feedback_rules_preliminary_draft.xlsx), i.e. the lists of rules applied to notices to ensure their quality, consistency, etc.
+**Disclaimer:** This is an early, unofficial draft.

 **Reminder:** Comments to the spreadsheet should be submitted in the GitHub [issues page](https://github.com/eForms/eForms/issues) by clicking on "New issue".
 When opening a new issue, please follow the naming convention from the explanatory note.
 Also, don't forget to check whether your idea isn't already being discussed in another issue.